 The Company's investment in joint ventures are accounted for under the equity method and recognized initially at cost.
-The carrying amount is increased or decreased to recognize the Company's share of the joint ventures' total comprehensive income or loss after the date of acquisition.
+The carrying amount is increased or decreased to recognize the Company's share of the joint ventures' total comprehensive income or loss after the date of acquisition, until the date on which significant influence ceases.
 Distributions received from joint ventures reduce the carrying amount of the investment.
 The accounting policies of joint ventures are aligned with the accounting policies of the Company.

-(e) Foreign currency translation:
+(f) Foreign currency translation: